garrett361/transformers_notes/main.typ

 $
 This is a greater time efficiency per GPU, but at the cost of doubled memory per GPU.

-The more important aspect of DualPipe is how it manages to overlap communications and compute, leveraging both zero-bubble type decompositions and new innovation; see
+The more important aspect of DualPipe is how it manages to overlap communications and compute, leveraging both zero-bubble type decompositions and new innovations specific to their architecture;
-@deepseekai2025deepseekv3technicalreport for more details.
+see @deepseekai2025deepseekv3technicalreport for more details.

 #figure(
   image("figures/dualpipe_schedule.png"),